Leveraging Data Science for Smarter, Safer Transportation Systems

 Our exceptional faculty who specialize in Transportation Engineering conduct cutting-edge research in transportation system design and modeling.

-Explore Materials Engineering→
+Explore Transportation Engineering→

 More news from our department: